OTR vs. COTA: What’s the Difference?

-COTA’s typically have fewer job options in the hospital and outpatient settings.
+COTAs typically have fewer job opportunities in the hospital, home health and outpatient settings.
 If you are set on working in inpatient rehab or acute care, going for your OTR degree would be your best bet.
 However, COTAs are commonly in demand at skilled nursing facilities.

-However, following the PDPM Medicare cuts in 2019, the job market in SNFs has decreased for COTAs.
-COTAs can also find pediatric positions in school systems and clinics.
+However, following the PDPM Medicare cuts in 2019, the job market in SNFs has unfortunately decreased for COTAs, but there are still jobs out there if you do your research.
+COTAs can also find pediatric positions in school systems and outpatient pediatric clinics.

-Be sure to do thorough research in your city using online job boards to see what the market is like for both disciplines, so you can ensure a job after graduation.
+Be sure to do thorough research in your city using online job boards like Indeed to see what the market is like for both OT disciplines, so you can ensure you’ll have a job after graduation.